eengland-hue/eengland-dataviz-portfolio/README.md

 - This repository: https://github.com/cmustudent/tswd-portfolio-templates/

 # Portfolio
 This is my portfolio for Telling Stories with Data!

+# About me
+My name is Elizabeth and I am from Missouri!
 I am a Public Policy and Management - Data Analytics student expected to graduate May 2027.
 I am passionate about connecting data with people and policy!

-# About me
-Hi!
-I really like data.
-And I like visualizations.
-So I guess you can say that I like data visualizations!
+After graduation, I'd like to work in research for a think tank or work for a local government or nonprofit.
+I want to do something that helps people through progressive solutions.

 # What I hope to learn
-All the things - obviously.
-Maybe I want to make a list of all the things.
-If so, I can do so in Markdown like this:

 1. How to sell a story using data
-2. How to give useful constructive criticism around data visualizations
+2. How to give useful constructive criticism about data visualizations
 3. How to identify information that is not truthful

 # Portfolio